Chibschibs-tech/ekwip/PROGRESS_TRACKER.md

 ## 📋 Change Log (Timed Entries)

+### 2024-12-20 00:10 UTC - Category Page 404 UI Implementation

+**Issue**: Category page still showing 404 for `/catalogue/ordinateurs-portables`

+**Root Cause**:
+- `notFound()` cannot be called in `useEffect` in client components
+- Category might not exist in database with that exact slug
+- Need better debugging to see what categories are available

+**Fix Applied**:
+- ✅ Replaced `notFound()` call with custom 404 UI component
+- ✅ Added debug info showing:
+  - Requested slug
+  - Number of available categories
+  - List of available category slugs (expandable)
+- ✅ Added navigation links back to catalog and home
+- ✅ Fixed TypeScript errors (category possibly undefined)
+- ✅ Fixed price slider to only show when products exist
+- ✅ Fixed attributes filtering to use `Product.attributes` field

+**Files Modified**:
+- `app/(daas)/daas/catalogue/[slug]/page.tsx`

+**Next Steps**:
+- [ ] Check database to verify category with slug "ordinateurs-portables" exists
+- [ ] Verify category is marked as `isActive: true`
+- [ ] Check if slug matches exactly (case-sensitive, no extra spaces)
+- [ ] If category doesn't exist, create it in admin panel

+---

 ### 2024-12-19 23:55 UTC - FeatureCard Image Empty String Fix

 **Issue**: Next.js console error - "An empty string ("") was passed to the src attribute"